fanthore/F4-220/README.md

 # F4-220
-All info about hacking a TerraMaster F4-220 to run OpenMediaVault (OMV)
+All info about hacking a TerraMaster F4-220 to run OpenMediaVault (OMV) Aim : take an OK NAS enclosure, upgrade it and add some Debian to make it awsome

 ## Introcution

 I was offered a Terramaster F4-220 last christmas.
 I installed TOS (TerraMaster OS) but it is garbage.
-Very few fonctionalities, only half a dozen available softwares
+Very few fonctionalities, only half a dozen available softwares.
+So I looked around to make it better.

 ## How to open your F4-220